-III-06a: Median Annual Earnings of Full-Time Workers with a Terminal Bachelor’s Degree, by Gender for Selected Fields of Degree, 2015*
+III-06a: Median Annual Earnings of Full-Time Workers with a Terminal Bachelor’s Degree, by Gender and Field of Degree, 2018*

 * Full-time workers are those who worked 35 or more hours per week for 50 or more weeks in the previous 12 months.
-Fields are arranged in descending order of earnings for both genders.
+Fields are arranged in descending order of earnings for all full-time workers.

 Source: U.S. Census Bureau, 2018 American Community Survey Public-Use Microdata Sample.
 Data analyzed and presented by the American Academy of Arts Sciences’ Humanities Indicators (www.humanitiesindicators.org).

 For the purposes of the American Community Survey (ACS), the source of these data, the U.S. Census Bureau defines earnings as “the sum of wage or salary income and net income from self-employment.
 ‘Earnings’ represent the amount of income received regularly for people 16 years old and over before deductions for personal income taxes, Social Security, bond purchases, union dues, Medicare deductions, etc. An individual with earnings is one who has either wage/salary income or self-employment income, or both.
 Respondents who ‘break even’ in self-employment income and therefore have zero self-employment earnings also are considered ‘individuals with earnings’” (from ACS documentation provided at http://www2.census.gov/programs-surveys/acs/tech_docs/subject_definitions/2014_ACSSubjectDefinitions.pdf, p.
 83).